AndrewTHowell/ynab/README.md

 ## TODO

-- Is server knowledge endpoint agnostic?
+- Fix logging in API